 Celebrating 20 years in 2022, Michael Lamb's 19-strong big band prides itself on the versatility of its performance: originally rooted in swing, but beyond comfortable performing new, original and contemporary material.

-Featuring Alice Grace, it is the only ensemble of it’s kind in the North of England and was recently hailed as having potential to be the best big band in the UK.
+Featuring Alice Grace, it is the only ensemble of it’s kind in the North of England and was recently hailed as "one of the UK's most effortlessly fluent big bands."

-The band travels the country and draws large audiences at established clubs, festivals and music venues to great acclaim.
+The band travels the country and draws large audiences at established clubs, festivals, music venues and theatres to great acclaim.

 As well as drawing huge, often sell out crowds, in their own right – Stricty Smokin’ have performed with jazz A listers including Claire Martin, Mark Nightingale, Mike Lovatt, Bruce Adams, Alan Barnes, Paul Booth and more.